r-trump/r-donaldtrump/Wiki/config/stylesheet.md

 /**********

-   Customisation options start here:

-   Remove the " /* " symbols before and after the blocks of code to active them.
-If you don't want a header or sidebar image, keep them there.
+  /*

+  // Customization Options //

+  >>>Start<<<
+            */

+  Remove the /* symbols
+  - Before blocks of code to -> active
+    AND
+  - After blocks of code to -> active

+  If you DONT want to display:
+    Either,
+      header "image" OR sidebar "image"
+    Then,
+      Leave inplace

+  If you DO want to display:
-   Next, upload an image onto your stylesheet and name it either "header" for the header image or "sidebar" for the sidebar image.
+    1. Upload an image onto your stylesheet
-   Hit save and you're done!
+      For "header":
+        Name image: "header"
+      For "sidebar":
+        Name image: "sidebar image"

               **********/